authorbeard/authorbeard.github.io/_posts/2016-01-26-exhibitionist-cli-gem.md

 I bring all this up because that blank page drives a lot of what I love(d) most about writing — despite all the frustration, opportunity cost and failure it’s brought me: It’s the purest and most expansive kind of freedom I’ve ever even sniffed.
 Nothing on Earth touches it (sorry Ladybeard, but you knew the score when you took the damn ring).

 But it comes from this blank page.
-So that freedom also ... well, lemme point you at <a href="https://youtu.be/tPc6qaEQ600">one of my favorite Simpsons jokes</a>.
+So that freedom also ... well, lemme point you at [one of my favorite Simpsons jokes](https://youtu.be/tPc6qaEQ600).

 So, okay, just like Impostor Syndrome, this is something even experienced coders feel.
 Great!
 And it turns out it’s not only okay to start at Google — it comes highly recommended.